 Risk that your sample isn’t representative of population

 Can happen even if audit is done properly

 What is the risk of assessing Control Risk too high?

-- Leads to an under-reliance on internal control, over-testing, and overall audit inefficiency
+More substantive tests - Sample overstates Control Risk, Leads to an under-reliance on internal control, over-testing, and overall audit inefficiency

 What is the risk of assessing Control Risk too low?